 Phone and laptop

-Baby is a little young to join the family phone plan, but if she gets jealous when you’re using your technology, why not give her a toddler-friendly toy option?
+Baby is a little young to join the family phone plan, but if they get jealous when you’re using your technology, why not give them a toddler-friendly toy option?
 The pros: cardboard phones and laptops are cheap, travel-friendly, and never loses their battery charge.
 The cons: they take a little longer to connect to the internet (wink, wink).

 - To make the laptop: Cut out a large rectangle from the side of the box.
 It might help to cut around a bend; this is where the laptop can close and shut.
 Draw a screen on one side and a keyboard on the opposite side.
 Using markers, stickers, or even a cut-out image of a computer homepage, decorate the screen, and draw a label on the front of the cardboard laptop.

 - To make the phone: Cut a rectangular shape out of the cardboard box (or you could go old-school and cut out a rectangle to fold into a flip phone!).
 Draw or decorate the front with a screen and keys.
-Make sure to give Baby to her tutorial on how her new devices work.
+Make sure to give Baby to their tutorial on how their new devices work.

 Making food with Baby is fun, but a much less messy option is to make pretend food with Baby.